 The program is funded eighty percent (80%) by the United States Department of Health and Human Services with the remaining twenty percent (20%) being a local match requirement is met through volunteer services, cash donations, and donations of other goods.

-Capital Area Community Action Agency’s Head Start program is celebrating 50 years of successfully providing quality school readiness services to preschool children.
-We offer pre-school and Voluntary Pre-Kindergarten (VPK) services for 378 children between the ages of three and five at all seven centers.
-We have five centers in Leon County, one in Jefferson County and one in Franklin County; all devoted to promoting strong social, emotional, physical, and educational development of young children.
-Services are provided by full and part-time staff, contracted consultants and service providers and volunteers (including parents).
+Capital Area Community Action Agency’s Head Start program is celebrating 50 years of successfully providing quality school-readiness services to preschool children.
+We offer preschool and Voluntary Pre-Kindergarten (VPK) services for 378 children between the ages of three and five at all six centers.
+We have four centers in Leon County, one in Jefferson County, and one in Franklin County; all devoted to promoting strong social, emotional, physical, and educational development of young children.
+Services are provided by full and part-time staff, contracted consultants, and service providers and volunteers (including parents).

 The local program currently serves322 children in four centers in Leon County, thirty-nine (39) children in Jefferson County, and 17 children in Franklin County.
 The centers are in operation from 7:30 am – 2:00 pm (Part-day) and 7:30 am. – 5:00 pm (Full-day).

 To qualify, the child must be 3 or 4 year-olds by September 1st, the family must meet the Federal income guidelines and they must reside in one of the three counties served.

 To ensure that all three and four-year-old children that participate in Head Start enter school ready to learn.